VIDEO

 The most expensive inherited IRA mistake is withdrawing the entire account at once.
 Because traditional IRA distributions are taxed as ordinary income, a large withdrawal in one year can push you into a higher tax bracket and create a significant tax bill.

-Non-spouse beneficiaries usually have up to ten years to withdraw inherited IRA funds under current rules.
-Spreading withdrawals over several years allows you to coordinate distributions with your income and potentially reduce the overall tax impact.
+Under current rules, many non-spouse beneficiaries have up to ten years to withdraw inherited IRA funds.
+Spreading withdrawals over several years may allow you to coordinate distributions with your income and potentially reduce the overall tax impact.

 Example: A 44-year-old woman inherited a $250,000 IRA and moved the entire account to her savings account.
-Because the distribution counted as ordinary income it created a tax bill of more than $60,000.
-With a better strategy much of that tax could have been reduced or delayed.
+Because the distribution counted as ordinary income, it created a tax bill of more than $60,000.
+With a better strategy, much of that tax could potentially have been reduced or delayed.

 Why This Inherited IRA Mistake Happens